Stocks in cautious ranges ahead of China data, trade talk hopes fade

 Chinese data for October due at 0200 GMT is expected to show industrial output growth slowed but retail sales accelerated slightly.

-Investors and economists will scrutinise the data to determine whether China can shake off the negative impact of punitive tariffs.
+Investors and economists will scrutinize the data to determine whether China can shake off the negative impact of punitive tariffs.

 Sentiment in the currency market remained weak after U.S. President Donald Trump on Tuesday threatened China with additional tariffs if they do not reach a so-called "phase one" trade agreement.